riganti/dotvvm-docs/Pages/concepts/security/authentication-and-authorization/owin.md

 # OWIN authentication

-> This section is applicable if your application uses OWIN and classic .NET Framework.
-> For ASP.NET Core stack, visit the [Using Microsoft ASP.NET Core Authentication](/docs/tutorials/advanced-aspnetcore-authentication/{branch}).
+> This section is applicable if your application uses OWIN with .NET Framework.
+For ASP.NET Core, visit the [Authentication in ASP.NET Core](aspnetcore) chapter.

-Let's see how to use the OWIN Security framework.
-To set up the standard cookie authentication, just add this snippet in the `Startup.cs` file.
+In general, the authentication is configured in the `Startup.cs` file by registering an authentication middleware before the DotVVM middleware.

+## Cookie authentication

+The most common way of authenticating is using the cookie authentication, which can be configured like this:

 ```CSHARP
 app.UseCookieAuthentication(new CookieAuthenticationOptions()